 - A Capital Lease is treated as a liability on the balance sheet (similar to a loan) and can provide 100% financing over the life of the system.
 If you take one on, you would enjoy many of the rewards (and responsibilities) of ownership immediately without a large outlay of cash.
 Depending on how a particular solar lease agreement is structured, you may even be able to purchase the equipment, or renew the lease, at the end of the term of the agreement.
 (Be sure to ask your favorite tax expert how a capital lease is shown on your balance sheet as an increase in liabilities and leverage.)

-- An Operating Lease is another option which allows the use of the solar equipment, but does not convey any rights of ownership.
-In other words, the solar equipment does not appear as a liability on your organization’s balance sheet (though disclosure of future minimum lease payments may be footnoted).
+- An Operating Lease is another option that allows the use of the solar equipment but does not convey any rights of ownership.
+In other words, the solar equipment does not appear as a liability on your organization’s balance sheet (although disclosure of future minimum lease payments may be footnoted).
 Because an operating lease is considered “off balance sheet,” it is reported on your organization’s income statement as a rental expense.
-(Tax expert talk again!)